Program Information and Employer Requirements Program Information and Employer Requirements

 The Office of Cooperative Education administers a quarterly placement process in which more than 900 law firms, judges, public defender and legal service organizations, government agencies, corporations, unions and advocacy groups throughout the United States and abroad hire Northeastern law students.
 Employers are required to provide students with substantive legal work under the supervision of a licensed attorney or judge, and to complete a one-page performance evaluation at the completion of the co-op.
 Students must work a minimum of 35 hours a week for the equivalent of one academic quarter to receive co-op credit.

 To hire co-op law students, please complete the New Employer Application Form.
-Existing employers seeking to update their job posting should log in to Symplicity to do so.
-For more information on becoming a co-op employer, please contact Jeff Smith at (617) 373-3002 or email firstname.lastname@example.org.
+Existing employers seeking to update their job posting should email changes to firstname.lastname@example.org or log in to Symplicity to do so.

 Employers determine student compensation.
 Salaries range widely, from volunteer positions to more than $2,500 per week for large private US law firms.
 In some instances, funding may be available for government and nonprofit employers through the federal Work-Study program.
 Students accepting volunteer public interest positions also may apply for stipends through the law school.